GautierAppert/gautierappert.github.io/index.md

 ## Teaching

-2019-2020, as a Teaching Assistant at Paris-Saclay University
+2019-2020, as a Teaching Assistant ("ATER" position) at Paris-Saclay University

 * 2nd years Statistical Modeling with applications in R, at ENSTA ParisTech to engineering students.
 * Probability and Statistics at Polytech Paris Sud to engineering students.